adrian-blockchain/Trash-Tag-decentralized-application/README.md

 ![Video transcription/translation app](./readmePict/untitled@2x.png)

-1. The Trashtag warrior connect with his crytpo wallet to the interface and upload trashtag pictures
+1. The Trashtag warrior connect with his crypto wallet to the interface and upload trashtag pictures
-2. Metadatas (pictures, localisation, date, orientation) are send to a decentralised storage network IPFS (standard for non-fongible token)
+2. Metadatas (pictures, localisation, datetime and phone orientation) are send to a decentralised storage network IPFS (standard for non-fongible token)
-3. IPFS return an CID url
+3. IPFS return an CID (url)
 4. CID of Metadatas and trashtag warrior blockchain address are send in a waiting list on our smart-contracts
 5. Verificator interface receive the last trashtag challenge cid
 6. Interface extract data from IPFS thanks to the CID
 7. Trashtag Pictures are show to the verificators
-8. If the Verificator valid th trashtag, 100JBC and a trashtag token will be created for the trashtag warrior.
+8. If 5 Verificators valid a trashtag, 100JBC and a trashtag token will be created for the trashtag warrior.
-9. Each time a trashtag is validated, pictures are send to the watson AI to train our model of trash tag recognition.
+9. Each time a trashtag challenge is validate, pictures are send to the watson AI to train our model of trash tag visual recognition.

 ## Long description